mohanson/daze/README.md

 ## Platforms

-daze is implemented in pure Go language, so it can run on almost any operating system.
+Daze is implemented in pure Go language, so it can run on almost any operating system.
 The following are only the browsers/operating system commonly used by me:

 ### Android